 This is your complete guide to using your new copper water pitcher!
 In this guide, we discuss the benefits of your pitcher, how to use it, how to clean and care for it, and how a portion of profits will help non-profit organizations that work to supply clean drinking water to struggling communities in the developing world.
 Let's dive in!

-In fact, numerous research studies have shown that copper has incredible anti-bacterial properties, acts as an effective anti-oxidant, strengthens the immune system, helps promote good health, slows the appearance of aging, helps the body cleanse itself of toxins and free radicals, and helps stimulate the brain.
+In fact, numerous research studies have shown that copper has anti-bacterial properties, strengthens the immune system, helps promote good health, slows the appearance of aging, supports healthy thyroid function, and helps stimulate the brain.
 Because copper is naturally anti-bacterial, our copper jugs are also naturally self-sterilizing.

 How to Use Your New Copper Pitcher